 The Citizens Band lies between the shortwave broadcast and 10-meter amateur radio bands, and was established by law in 1949.
 The Class D two-way communications service was opened in 1959.
 (CB also includes a Class A business band and Class C remote control frequencies.)
-Acquiring the CB license requires no detailed technical or Morse-code knowledge that is required for a "Ham" license.
+Acquiring the Class D license requires no detailed technical or Morse-code knowledge that is required for a "Ham" license.

-Although the FCC has eliminated the requirement for the \$4.00 CB license fee, a license is still required.
-Filing procedure remains unchanged.
+In March, 1975, the FCC reduced the cost of a CB license from \$20 to \$4.
 One license can be good for any number of sets used by a given family or business.
-Once you receive your CB license for your equipment, any one may use it.
+Once you receive your Class D license for your equipment, anyone may use it.